Claimant FAQ's | Employer FAQ's

 Billing for benefits chargeable to the not-for-profit organization or government entities is made via the Notice of Benefit Payments Charged to Your Experience Rating Account This quarterly statement lists all claimants collecting benefits during the previous quarter.
 Organizations receiving this form have 15 days from the "Date of Invoice" to file a written protest.
 Interest is charged for late payments.

-Services performed within this state, or both within and without this state are to be reported to Delaware if:
+A. Services performed within this state, or both within and without this state are to be reported to Delaware if:

 - The service is localized in Delaware; or,